-- Check the trigger type: General signals should use the "Edge" trigger and video signals should use the "Video" trigger.
+- Check the trigger type: General signals should use the "Edge " trigger and video signals should use the "Video " trigger.
 Only when the proper trigger type is used, can the waveform be displayed stably. - Change the trigger holdoff setting. - 8.
-No display after pressing Run / Stop : - Check the trigger mode in the trigger menu (TRIGGER).
+No display after setting the oscilloscope into Run mode : - Check the trigger mode in the trigger menu (TRIGGER).
 Set to "Normal" or "Single" and ensure that the trigger level is set near the middle of the expected waveform amplitude or set the mode to "Auto".

-Note: Using Auto Setup can automatically finish the above setting.
+Note: Perform an AutoSetup can automatically finish the above setting.

-- 9. Touch screen does not respond to touch operation: - Check whether the Touch button backlight on the front panel is lighted up.
-If not, the touch screen is not turned on.
-Press the button to enable the touch screen - Restart the instrument. - 10.
-The USB storage device cannot be recognized: - Check whether the USB storage device is operating correctly on another piece of equipment or computer. - Make sure the USB interface is working normally. - Make sure that the USB storage device being used is flash storage type.
+- 9. The USB storage device cannot be recognized: - Check whether the USB storage device is operating correctly on another piece of equipment or computer. - Make sure the USB interface is working normally. - Make sure that the USB storage device being used is flash storage type.
 This oscilloscope does not support hardware storage types. - Make sure that the U disk system format is FAT32. - Restart the instrument and then insert the USB storage device to check it. - If the USB storage device still cannot be used normally, please contact SIGLENT.